Neymar transfer news: PSG star can replace Lionel Messi at Barcelona | Goal.com

 “He has had two average seasons combined with injuries and did not have a great World Cup.

-“PSG did win the league but ultimately these are not the best years of Neymar.”
+“PSG did win the league but ultimately these are not Neymar's best years.”

-It is not uncommon knowledge that Neymar has been linked with a return to his old club, but the 2002 World Cup winner believes the forward has to knuckle down if he is to secure a move back to Camp Nou.
+Neymar has been heavily linked with a return to his old club, but the 2002 World Cup-winner believes the forward has to knuckle down if he is to secure a move back to Camp Nou.

 After the recent summer signing of Antoine Griezmann, competition for places is strong at the Catalan giants and Edmilson insists Neymar has to be focused on his game.

-“There are many attacking players in the middle as well such as Rakitic, Arthur and Busquets.
+“There are many attacking players in the middle as well such as Ivan Rakitic, Arthur and Sergio Busquets.

 “He started well at PSG, he was fine.
 He was well surrounded with his dad.
 But after that, I do not know what happened...